 The Student Loans Company automatically receive details of the Student Loan amount calculated on the SA return and set this against the borrower’s Student Loan account.
 If the amount exceeds the amount outstanding it will result in an overpayment.
-The Student Loans Company will not repay this direct to the borrower but will forward the overpaid amount to HMRC to credit the borrower’s SA statement.
+The Student Loans Company will check whether HMRC requires the excess to cover other SA liabilities before releasing the overpayment to the borrower.

 The Student Loans Company will

 - Send a ‘credit balance’ letter to the borrower, informing them of their overpayment